lchski/oct-nwtb-explorer/src/viewer.md

 const stop_times_plot = Plot.plot({
   width: Math.max(width, 550),
   title: "Transit stops in Ottawa",
+  subtitle: "Hexagon size indicates how many times buses stop in a given area with the new schedule, based on all the stops in the area.
+Blurred colour indicates (roughly) the degree of change for that area, comparing the old schedule to the new one.
+(Blurred colour does an odd thing in the west end, due to outliers—sorry!)",
   projection: {
     type: "reflect-y",
     domain: get_map_domain({ map_control, manual_map_control, city_limits }),